 Peter Rose was born in Rochester, New York, in 1933, grew up in central New York and in the northern Adirondacks, and attended Syracuse University (AB, 1954) and Cornell University (MA, 1957; Ph.D., 1959).
 He is the Sophia Smith Professor Emeritus of Sociology and Anthropology and Senior Fellow of the Kahn Liberal Arts Institute at Smith College, and a long-time member of the Graduate Faculty of the University of Massachusetts, Amherst.

-He is the author of the volumes listed on the right of this page and is co-author, editor and co-editor of many others, All are listed on this website under the rubric BOOKS.
+He is the author of volumes shown on the bottom of the HOME page and of several others.
+These and others he has written or edited are listed and described on this website under the rubric, BOOKS.

 Click the link below for complete curriculum vitae.